tt1m0n/Lem_in/README.md

 ◦ perror

 --------------------------------------------------------------------------------------

-• The goal of this project is to find the quickest way to get n ants across the farm.

 • Obviously, there are some basic constraints.
 To be the first to arrive, ants will need to take the shortest path (and that isn’t necessarily the simplest).
 They will also need to avoid traffic jams as well as walking all over their fellow ants.